olebole/irafdoc/doc/kpnocoude.identify.rst

   user may override.
 The new feature is marked on the graph and it becomes the current feature.
 The redefinition of a feature which is within the minimum separation may be used to set the user coordinate from the coordinate list.
-The <tt>'t'</tt> key allows setting the position of a feature to other than that found by the centering algorithm.
+The <span style="font-family: monospace;">'t'</span> key allows setting the position of a feature to other than that found by the centering algorithm.
   </p>
   <p>
-  The principle automatic feature identification algorithm is executed with the <tt>'b'</tt> key.
+  The principle automatic feature identification algorithm is executed with the <span style="font-family: monospace;">'b'</span> key.
 The user is queried for an approximate coordinate value and coordinate interval per pixel.
 The coordinate value is for the center of the spectrum by default though this may be changed with the <b>aidpars</b> parameters.
 Only the magnitude of the